Configuring sideEffects for Optimal Tree-Shaking

 }

-Performance Impact: Strict glob patterns reduce dependency graph edges by 15–30% in large monorepos, preventing unnecessary vendor chunk splitting.
-Build times drop by ~18%, but rigorous CI validation is mandatory to avoid stripping critical initialization scripts.
+Strict glob patterns reduce dependency graph edges by 15–30% in large monorepos, preventing unnecessary vendor chunk splitting.
+Build times may drop by ~18%, but CI smoke tests are mandatory to catch any missing polyfill or global registration that was silently pruned.

 Chunk Graph Behavior & AST Traversal Mechanics

 During the bundling phase, the optimizer traverses the module graph from entry points outward.
 Pure modules are marked for elimination before scope hoisting occurs.
-This process directly complements Eliminating Dead Code with Modern Build Tools by ensuring that unused exports are stripped prior to minification, rather than relying on post-build dead code elimination.
-The chunk graph stabilizes as isolated side-effectful modules become distinct leaf nodes.
+This process directly complements Eliminating Dead Code with Modern Build Tools by ensuring unused exports are stripped prior to minification rather than relying on post-build dead code elimination.

 Webpack 5 (webpack.config.js)